SqanLive/Sorting-Tool/README.md

 -finding biggest integer in integer based set of data, -finding the lingest word in String data,
 -finding the longest line.

+#trojka Added cmd argument -sortIntegers, used to access sorted data.
+Using ArrayList.